KeshavSanthanam/backpropagation-with-multi-level-bias/README.md

 # backpropagation-with-multi-level-bias
-Backpropogation algorithm for binary classification with a single bias node on the input layer and on each of the hidden layers
+This program is a backpropagation algorithm for binary classification with a single bias node on the input layer and on each of the hidden layers.
+## Languages/Tools
+Python
+## Contributors
+Amogha Pokkulandra, Keshav Santhanam